awaldm/awaldm.github.io/_posts/2017-8-10-newdraft.md

 Common best practice advice ranges from "run 20, 30, 100 of some simple characteristic time unit" to "just make sure the signal mean stays within +- $$1\%$$ over the last couple time steps".
 Such methods may actually achieve satisfactory results when the time scales in question are selected appropriately.
 Still, generally we shoot for longer run times when in doubt.

-Usually, some form of spectral analysis is part of the postprocessing of the data that is acquired.
+Usually, some form of spectral analysis is part of the postprocessing of the acquired data.
 For spectral analysis of temporal signals we have simple and handy criteria for the sampling rate and the signal length:

 * What is the highest frequency we want to resolve?
 The Nyquist criterion sets the bounds here, simply stating that our sampling frequency $$f_s$$ should be at least twice the desired highest resolvable frequency

 * What is the lowest frequency we want to resolve?
 For an FFT-based analysis, the width of the frequency bins will be $$f_s/N$$, where $$N$$ is the number of samples.
 This also determines the lowest resolvable frequency.

-So, in terms of frequency resolution there is no such thing as a too long simulation run.
-Increasing the length becomes a rather expensive endeavor pretty quickly.
-There are lots of best practices and quite a few publications focusing on statistics convergence, but it is rather telling that so many of the latter focus on experimental data.
-So I was wondering: how accurate are statistics from my high-$$f_s$$, probably-too-short CFD simulations?
+Short, in terms of frequency resolution there is no such thing as a too long simulation run.
+However, increasing the length becomes a rather expensive endeavor pretty quickly.
+There are quite a few publications focusing on statistics convergence, but it is rather telling that so many of the latter focus on experimental data such as hotwire signals.
+So I went about asking myself: how accurate are the statistics from my high-$$f_s$$, probably-too-short CFD simulations?

 # Estimation of statistic accuracy